theBitsky/notes/about.md

 I have been working as a developer for several years.
 Most of the projects are related to web technologies, including UI (front end) side and server side.

-I work on the project that build on these following stack: [[TypeScript]], [[React]], [[Node]], [[JestJS]], [[RxJS]] and other great technologies.
+I work on the project that build on these following stack: [TypeScript](TypeScript.md), [React](React.md), [Node](Node.md), [JestJS](JestJS.md), [RxJS](RxJS.md) and other great technologies.

-I'm fun of static type checkers and languages, especially [[TypeScript]].
+I'm fun of static type checkers and languages, especially [TypeScript](TypeScript.md).
 Also, I'm interesting in writing tests, using code generators and some cool command-line tools.

-Besides programming stuff, I like writing itself, reading weird articles, mechanical keyboards (I'm typing this text on [[Vortex Race III RGB]] with Cherry MX Blue switches), keeping all information that I used somehow in life and taking notes - I do note-taking using [[Zettelkasten method]].
+Besides programming stuff, I like writing itself, reading weird articles, mechanical keyboards (I'm typing this text on [Vortex Race III RGB](Vortex%20Race%20III%20RGB.md) with Cherry MX Blue switches), keeping all information that I used somehow in life and taking notes - I do note-taking using [Zettelkasten method](Zettelkasten%20method.md).

 I find the way of learn in public is quite useful so here is my [Digital Garden](/notes).